Company Overview

 Protek

-[Subsidiary of Senwes with the Botha family as shareholder]
+[Subsidiary of Senwes with a minority shareholder]

 Protek offers solutions in home and garden pest control and plant nutrition.
 Its products are distributed to all leading hardware stores, nurseries, chain stores, agricultural companies and independent retailers across South Africa.